ExtendJ/ExtendJ-Explorer/README.md

 ´´´
 java -jar DrAST.jar
 ´´´

-In the GUI choose your compiler and add some arguments, for example a source file.
+This will start the GUI, so choose your compiler and add some arguments, for example a source file.

 ### The hard way ###
 First you need to add the DrAST .jar file to your projects Library path.